Ice Road Truckers: Season 1: Himalayas

-Season two: South America
+Season 2: South America

 The second season of IRT: Deadliest Roads premiered on September 25, 2011.
 Six North American drivers are sent to Bolivia to haul cargo along the Yungas Road, notorious for its extreme hazards.
-The drivers work in pairs – Hugh Rowland and Rick Yemm, Lisa Kelly and Dave Redmon, and newcomers Timothy R. Zickuhr and Augustin "Tino" Rodriguez.
-Redmon and Yemm quit in episode two; Rowland continues driving alone, while Texas trucker G.W.
-Boles arrives to ride with Kelly in episode four.
-Starting with episode eight, the truckers relocate to Peru and begin transporting loads to sites high in the Andes mountain range.
+The drivers work in pairs, as in the first season, but this time, instead of taking locals as spotters, the drivers also acted as them, where one driver would be the main driver for that run (drives the truck most part or the entire run) and the other would be the spotter, taking turns between them. – Hugh Rowland and Rick Yemm, Lisa Kelly and Dave Redmon, and newcomers Timothy "Tim" R. Zickuhr and Augustin "Tino" Rodriguez.
+Redmon and Yemm quit in episode 2; Rowland continues driving alone, while Texas trucker G.W.
+Boles arrives to ride with Kelly and replace Dave in episode 4.
+Making "Tim & Tino" the only original pair to stay together the entire season.
+Starting with episode 8, the truckers relocate to Peru and begin transporting loads to sites high in the Andes mountain range.

-In episode six, Kelly and Boles transport 32 breeding llamas across the Salar de Uyuni, the world's biggest salt flat, 12000 ft above sea level.
+In episode 6, Kelly and Boles transport 32 breeding llamas across the Salar de Uyuni, the world's biggest salt flat, 12000 ft above sea level.
 On the way, their truck's radiator begins to leak; after they mend it, they must empty all their drinking water into the radiator to replace the loss.
 Abundant lithium deposits cause their magnetic compasses to read incorrectly, and for a time, their global positioning system malfunctions.

-In February 2015, Tim Zickuhr pleaded guilty to kidnapping and extortion, then was sentenced to a maximum of 15 years' prison.
+In February 2015, Tim Zickuhr pleaded guilty to kidnapping and extortion, then was sentenced to a maximum of 15 years prison.
 Zickuhr's current incarceration and/or parole status are uncertain.

+Early promotional spots for the series listed the title as IRT: The Andes.